Saturday, 18 June 2022

 Mylor is a perfect spot, so picturesque.
 But we could not get anything on or off the boat except what we could carry on our backs as the boat was moored front on.

 We also found water in the bilges, from her time at Geertman's.
-They said there had been a leak - we assumed a small one that had been contained.
-No several gallons of water had been sloshing about in the bottom of the boat for several weeks.
+They said there had been a leak from a water boiler under the sink.
+Several gallons of water had been sloshing about in the bottom of the boat for several weeks!

 Cockwells Boatyard Mylor Bridge